masami87/4-puppy-raffle-audit/findings.md

-### [M-#] Looping through players array to check for duplicates in `PuppyRaffle:enterRaffle` is a potential denail of service (DoS) attack, incrementing gas costs for future entrants
+### [M-1] Looping through players array to check for duplicates in `PuppyRaffle:enterRaffle` is a potential denail of service (DoS) attack, incrementing gas costs for future entrants

 **Description:** Gas will grow.